opensearch-project/documentation-website/_opensearch/install/tar.md

 The demo security script will apply a generic configuration to your instance of OpenSearch.
 This configuration defines some environment variables and also applies self-signed TLS certificates.
 If you would like to configure these yourself, see [Setup OpenSearch in your environment](#setup-opensearch-in-your-environment).

-If you only want to verify that the service is properly configured and will respond to API requests, and you intend to configure security settings yourself, then you may want to disable the security plugin and launch the service without encryption or authentication.
+If you only want to verify that the service is properly configured and you intend to configure security settings yourself, then you may want to disable the security plugin and launch the service without encryption or authentication.

 An OpenSearch node configured by the demo security script is not suitable for a production environment.
 If you plan to use the node in a production environment after running `opensearch-tar-install.sh` you should, at a minimum, replace the demo TLS certificates with your own TLS certificates and [update the list of internal users and passwords]({{site.url}}{{site.baseurl}}/security-plugin/configuration/yaml).
 See [Security configuration]({{site.url}}{{site.baseurl}}/security-plugin/configuration/index/) for additional guidance to ensure that your nodes are configured according to your security requirements.
 {: .warning}